diagrid-labs/catalyst-pizza-demo/README.md

 ### Setup

-1. [Fork](https://github.com/diagrid-labs/catalyst-pizza-demo/fork) this repo and clone it locally.
+1. [Fork](https://github.com/diagrid-labs/catalyst-pizza-demo/fork) this repo and clone it locally or use GitHub Codespaces.

 #### Ably